Bright Golden Haze: Reflections

 There’s a bright golden haze on the barrio.
 Sparks fly as Kandy-painted and chromed-out lowriders scrape through the streets.
 In the wake of collective marginalization during the so-called “Zoot Suit Riots” of the 1940s, Mexican Americans responded by creating new ways of positively expressing themselves: Enter the lowrider.

 At its core, the art of lowriders embodies a lifestyle focused on a sense of hope for the future – a bright and golden future, exemplified by the chrome and gold adorning the cars.
-Inspired by Oklahoma Contemporary’s Bright Golden Haze, this photography exhibition and related programming will examine the multifaceted ways in which lowrider culture leverages light and highly reflective surfaces to give visual voice to the Mexican American experience.
+Inspired by Oklahoma Contemporary’s Bright Golden Haze, this photography exhibition and related programming — including a lowrider competition and live art demonstrations on March 29 — will examine the multifaceted ways in which lowrider culture leverages light and highly reflective surfaces to give visual voice to the Mexican American experience.

 March 13 - Aug.
 14